 Visualizations of Calm or Soothing Memories

 Think of something that calms you.
 This may be something from your childhood, perhaps a favorite stuffed animal or the smell of your favorite food that fills the air as you come in from outside.
-Perhaps it is the tender and caring voice a grandparent, or the thought of your toes in the sand at your favorite beach.
-Use your full imagination place yourself there, in that place and notice if that begins to help the calm begin to settle you.
+Perhaps it is the tender and caring voice of a grandparent or the thought of your toes in the sand at your favorite beach.
+Use your full imagination place yourself there, in that place, and notice if that begins to help the calm begin to settle you.

 In addition to the above exercises to calm anxiety in public, you can also try turmeric.
 Since turmeric is an all-natural supplement, you can take it in the privacy of your own home the same way you would take your multivitamin.
 While turmeric is not a cure for depression, there is some evidence that it can help manage your symptoms.